Graylog2/documentation/pages/drools.rst

 Blacklisting messages
 =====================

-You can also use Drools rules to blacklist messages.
-How to do this is described :ref:`here <blacklisting>`.
+You can also use Drools rules to :ref:`blacklist messages <blacklisting>`.